rom1504/img2dataset/README.md

   * **parquet** loads the urls and optional caption as a parquet
 * **url_col** the name of the url column for parquet and csv (default *url*)
 * **caption_col** the name of the caption column for parquet and csv (default *None*)
+* **number_sample_per_shard** the number of sample that will be downloaded in one shard (default *10000*)

+## How to tweak the options

+The default values should be good enough for small sized dataset.
+For larger ones, these tips may help you get the best performance:

+* set the processes_count as the number of cores your machine has
+* increase thread_count as long as your bandwidth and cpu are below the limits
+* I advise to set output_format to webdataset if your dataset has more than 1M elements, it will be easier to manipulate few tars rather than million of files

 ## Road map